dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2646: Economic measures can enhance personal autonomy.
+### T2646: Personal freedom and autonomy stem from economic growth.

 |Support|
 |---|